Jeremy Davis

 For both this and the MSXML Script there'll be some registry keys created which could be tested in the GetScript to avoid re-installing when not necessary - but I've not had time to find those yet.
 A tool like Process Monitor would allow watching for registry writes during the install to find an appropriate key.

-Installing the Coveo Entrprise Search service
+Installing the Coveo Entrprise Search service url copied!

 The standard installer that Coveo provide for the core of their software can't be automated directly, according to Coveo's documents.
-Hence it's necessary to extract the files and automate the .MSI file.
+Hence it's necessary to extract the files and automate the `.MSI` file.
 Rather than the approach used for Sitecore previously, the installer doesn't seem to offer an extract feature itself – so we need to unzip it manually.
 The zip-handling in Windows can't cope with this format of this file, so we need a 3rd party tool to achieve this.
 I happened to have the command line version of 7zip available, but you can use others if you prefer.

 First up, we need to copy over the command-line zip tool.
 In this case the exe and it's DLL have been put in a folder under the package path.
 This folder can then be transferred over to the target machine: